project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how to create course using api.md

 ---
-title: Consuming Telemetry Data
-page_title: Consuming Telemetry Data
-description: Consuming Telemetry Data
-keywords: Telemetry, analytics, time consumtion, edata, workflow summary, raw data
+title: Creating Course
+page_title: Creating Course
+description: Document on how to create course with course creation apis
+keywords: Course, course creation, adding content to course, using api to create course
 published: true
 allowSearch: true
 ---

 ## Scenario

 XYZ Corporation, is a global conglomerate that works in the domain of education and collaborates with different institutions, NGOs and academicians around the world.
-The organization has adopted Sunbird to cater to evolving training needs and amplify learning opportunities.
+The organization has adopted Sunbird to cater to evolving training needs to amplify learning opportunities.
 The organization has provided open access to its existing content assets.
 The organization also offers certification courses to candidates.
-In order to offer such courses, Multiple assets can be grouped together to offer a course.

-On successful completion of the course, the course administrator would like to certify employees so that it is easy to know who are the employees who have completed this course.

 ## Prerequisites

-1. The [API Key for access](developre-doc/how-to-guide/gevnerate-apikey) and basic authentication
+1. API Key to access Sunbird APIs.
+To create an API key refer to [How to generate a Sunbird API key](developer-doc/how-to-guide/generate_apikey)

 2. An API client to make API calls.
-For example use Postman refer [Using Postman](http://www.sunbird.org/apis/framework/#tag/usingpostman)
+For instance curl or POSTMAN.
+For details on using postman refer [Using Postman](http://www.sunbird.org/apis/framework/#tag/usingpostman)

 3. Access to the [Content API](http://docs.sunbird.org/latest/apis/content/)

-4. Content should be created and available for the course
+4. Content should be created and available

 ## Taskflow

-The content on Sunbird can be created using [user interface](http://docs.sunbird.org/latest/features-documentation/contenteditor/) and through APIs as well.
+The content on Sunbird can be created using [Inbuilt Content Editor](http://docs.sunbird.org/latest/features-documentation/contenteditor/) as well as through APIs.
 Content in sunbird can be of different types:

 1. Courses